What are Resident Advisor Promotions?

-- Meet with an HRL Assistant Dean.
-Senior Staff members work closely with the Deans and Program Coordinators, so it’s important to know their roles and how your potential position collaboratively works to support the mission of Housing & Residence Life.
+- Meet with a Residence Life Coordinator (RLC).
+Senior Staff members work closely with the RLCs, so it’s important to know their roles and how your potential position collaboratively works to support the mission of Housing & Residence Life.
 We encourage you to closely review the description of the position for which you’re applying to get a better sense of these relationships.

 - Familiarize yourself with the core values and mission of Housing & Residence Life.
 As a member of the Executive Committee, you will uphold these tenets and it is important you understand them well and can speak to your personal understanding.